fluese/layerMapping/README.md

 03. Resampling to 500 µm (only for hires option)
 04. Imhomogeneity correction and skull stripping
 05. Registration of whole brain to slab data (only for hires option)
-06. Weighted images combination of full brain and slab data (only for hires option)
+06. Weighted image combination of full brain and slab data (only for hires option)
 07. Atlas-guided tissue classification using MGDM
 08. Region extraction (left hemisphere)
 09. Crop volume (left hemisphere)